whizkydee/atom-material-palenight-syntax/README.md

 # Atom Material Palenight Syntax

-:new_moon: An elegant theme for Atom that uses a forked version of Google's MDL color palette.
+:new_moon: An elegant and minimal material syntax theme for Atom.

 ## Installation
 Launch a console and type: